 “Are you afraid of him?
 You could not be afraid of my friend!”

 The closest one bent one way and then the other.
 One of the sitting ones looked up and said,

 “We are not.”

 Her face fell sadly, and tears welled up.

 “I can’t remember.
 I tried and I can’t, and… it doesn’t want me to.”

 The closest one got on his knees and back up again.

 “Girl you are sad.
 Let me hug you.” he said.
 He went side to side like a crab.
 He wanted to come close to her, but not come any closer to Ham.

-Then Ham felt a deep, dark rage, a covetous design that was near its desired end, though he could not understand why he would be so angry because the dwarf was not hugging the girl.
+Then Ham felt a deep, dark rage, a covetous design that was near its desired end, though he could not understand why he would be so angry, and so angry only because the dwarf was not hugging the girl.
 Then he remembered how he had felt afraid before he met the girl, and how she had been afraid of what had feared the fear, but was manifestly not afraid of him.
 He wondered if, like that fear, this rage was not his own.